Optimal Nested Test Plan for Combinatorial Quantitative Group Testing: Introduction

-We then focus on the application of quantitative group testing to the heavy hitter detection problem for traffic monitoring and anomaly detection in the Internet and other communication networks.
+We then focus on the application of heavy hitter detection for traffic monitoring and anomaly detection in the Internet and other communication networks.
 For Internet traffic, it is a common observation that a small percentage of high-volume flows (referred to as heavy hitters) account for most of the total traffic\cite{Thompson_wide}.
 In particular, it was shown in~\cite{Fang} that the top (in terms of volume) $9\%$ of flows make up $90.7\%$ of the total traffic over the Internet.
 Quickly identifying the heavy hitters is thus crucial to network stability and security.
 However, the large number of Internet flows makes individual monitoring extremely inefficient if not impossible.
+A quantitative group testing approach to heavy hitter detection offers an efficient solution under which the number of required measurements for reliable detection grows logarithmically rather than linearly with the number of flows.
+Indeed, recent advances in software defined networking (SDN) allow programmable routers to count aggregated flows that match a given IP prefix\cite{Yu2013SDN}.

-The quantitative group testing model stems from the fact that the difference between the average traffic rates of heavy hitters and normal flows is large, which allows for accurate estimation of the number of heavy hitters from the aggregated traffic load.
-Through simulation examples, we examine the impact of the estimation error (caused by the random nature of the traffic volume of both normal flows and heavy hitters) in each group test on the end result of heavy hitter detection in terms of false positive and false negative rates.
+The quantitative group testing model stems from the fact that the difference between the average traffic rates of heavy hitters and normal flows is large, which allows for accurate estimation of the number of heavy hitters from random measurements of the aggregated traffic load.
+Through simulation examples, we examine the performance of the group testing approach in terms of detection delay, detection accuracy, and counter consumption.
+Significant improvement over two prevailing sampling-based approach is observed.

 Other potential applications include detecting idle channels in the radio spectrum when the signal strength is relatively even across busy channels and much higher than the noise level in idle channels (the high SNR regime).